|

 The

-staple diet for most of its life.
-Only when the tigerfish is really young
+diet for most of its life.
+Only when the tigerfish is really young does

-does it feed on small insects, crustaceans and plankton.
-The tigerfish
+it feed on small insects, crustaceans and plankton.
+The tigerfish moves

-moves and hunts in like size shoals and only the larger specimens are
+and hunts in like size shoals and only the larger specimens are found

-found living on their own.
-The reason “like size” fish shoal
+living on their own.
+The reason “like size” fish shoal together is

-together is because a tiger will not hesitate to make a meal of a smaller
+because a tiger will not hesitate to make a meal of a smaller version of

 Breeding